 I always go for their wanton noodles which has generous ingredients of char siew, wanton, mushrooms and even chicken slices.
 The very person who recommended me this stall, is actually my mother who never failed to ta-bao 3 packets home.
 (While my mum is no longer around, I still return to savour that taste of familiarity.)

 Recently, I discovered that their soy sauce chicken wing and dumpling noodles are gems of their own.
 Their noodle texture is almost entirely different from all the other usual stalls, slightly thicker and moist.
-Owner Auntie Lau had an operation, and had passed the business to her two daughters.
+Owner Auntie Lau had an operation, had passed the business to her two daughters, though she is still around helping out.

 The Old Stall Hokkien Prawn Mee #02-67